Ghostscypher/php-mpesa/specifications.md

 class MpesaResponse {

-    // Constructor, initialize this with json reponse string,
+    // Constructor, initialize this with json response string,
-    // You can parse this to produce key value pairs MpesaReponse(response: string);
+    // You can parse this to produce key value pairs MpesaResponse(response: string);

     // Returns the original json response as string
     // the user can parse this if necessary public string getJSONString();

-    // Returns a specific key in the json reponse
+    // Returns a specific key in the json response
     // You can use recursive walk to find the key
     // even more efficiently, cache the results of the walk
     // for direct access, the data returned might be of any type including